slam10s/may-madness/docs/2020-21/ncaaw/matches/R1_43-44_USC_vs_OKLA.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Oklahoma should win 4 or more singles matches _8%_ of the time.
+- Oklahoma should win 4 or more singles matches *8%* of the time.
-- Southern California should win 4 or more singles matches _67%_ of the time.
+- Southern California should win 4 or more singles matches *67%* of the time.
-- The winner of the doubles point will decide the match the other _25%_ of the time.
+- The winner of the doubles point should decide the match the other *25%* of the time.
-- If Oklahoma wins the doubles point, their chances of winning the dual improve to _33%_.
+- If Oklahoma wins the doubles point, their chances of winning the dual improve to *33%*.
-- If Southern California wins the doubles point, their chances of winning the dual improve to _92%_.
+- If Southern California wins the doubles point, their chances of winning the dual improve to *92%*.

 ------